 - 1. Possess an earned bachelor's degree from a regionally accredited institution - 2.
 A minimum, cumulative undergraduate GPA of 3.0 - 3.
 Submit essays in response to the MA in Sports Ministry Applicant Questionnaire - 4.
-Submit three letters of recommendation, one of which must come from a pastor, and another from a recent or current supervisor or faculty.
+Submit three letters of recommendation, one of which must come from a recent or current supervisor or faculty.